MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 6. Select **Refresh**.
 You should now be able to see your devices.

-### Exclude the "Devices with NetExt disabled" device group from the existing Network Filter (NetExt) configuration
+### Exclude the "Devices with NetExt disabled" device group from the existing NetExt configuration

 1. In the [Intune admin center](https://intune.microsoft.com), select **Devices**.